junxit/us-congress-bills-112/metadata.md

 - 2012-12-05 — Senate amendment agreed to: Amendment SA 3310 agreed to in Senate by Unanimous Consent.
 - 2012-12-05 — Senate amendment proposed (on the floor): Amendment SA 3310 proposed by Senator Cardin for Senator Kerry.(consideration: CR S7636-7637; text: CR S7636-7637)
 - 2012-12-05 — Senate amendment submitted
+- 2012-12-06 — Message on Senate action sent to the House.
+- 2012-12-07 — Received in the House.
+- 2012-12-07 — Referred to the House Committee on Foreign Affairs.